Fuel Tank Buyer's Guide

 Step 3: Place a fuel container under the tank and start draining.
 Use the hand siphon pump and disconnect fuel lines if necessary.
 You can also use the drain plug if your vehicle's tank has one.
 Make sure it is drained completely.

-Step 5: Get your replacement fuel tank and assemble all of its components.
+Step 5: Get your replacement gas tank and assemble all of its components.
 To install it, follow these steps in reverse and re-attach all the components you took out.